ukade/CS467EscapeGame/README.md

 8/3: Based on Brian's recommendation, added Brian's dot/crosshair to Room 3 and altered Brian's timer_script.cs.
 Also, altered the tree falling animation/position in Room 3 so the player would not get stuck. - Nick

+8/5: Added credit roll to winning scenario, and updated citations list in README - Katrine

 --------------------------------------------------
 Sources Cited: